 Writing Tip of the Day: Perform a round of fact-checking edits.

+can should be its own step.
 Once the bulk of your manuscript is written and you’ve performed a round of line edits and edits for consistency and style, read through the entire thing again and make notes to yourself about (or highlight) things that need to be confirmed.
 Then, work your way backward, from end to beginning, and address only the items you’ve commented on.

 Some things to keep in mind to confirm: